 Although this student's writing is qualitatively better and more advanced than that of the writer in Profile 1, instructional decisions still have to be made to improve his writing.
 His personal profile is also qualitatively different from that of the previous student.
 The summary of this profile yields a young male who embraces his ethnic and gender identity and who also exhibits evidence of spelling, writing conventions, and organization as reflected in simple sentences.
 He has had negative in-school and out-of-school experiences that are causing him to feel vulnerable, as reflected in his words: "Most people tell me that I will be locked up with the real bad boys but truly I would love that because most of the bad boys I talked to know how much it hurts to be left out or forgotten."
 Like the student in Profile 1, this young man feels vulnerable; he admits to his willingness to surrender his life's chances at such a young age because all he sees is "[his] reflection fading away."
-His narrative would lead some to focus on his vulnerabilities by attempting to find culturally relevant materials to the exclusion and detriment of his writing development.
+His narrative would lead some to focus on his writing development.
 These are the "either-or" decisions that are made by well-intentioned educators.
 However, it is more appropriate to plan instruction at the intersections.